-If you're wondering how to swirl soap in a loaf mold, this technique layers two colors and then allows you to swirl them together to the degree that you want.
-You can leave it just lightly swirled, or really mixed together well.
+If you're wondering how to swirl soap in a loaf mold, this technique layers two colors and then allows you to swirl them together as much or as little as you want.
+You can leave it just lightly swirled, or mix it together well for a marbled effect.

 03 of 07

-This swirl technique became an instant sensation when an Italian Facebook video was discovered back in 2011 which shows an artist doing a column pour with paint.
+This swirl technique became an instant sensation when an Italian Facebook video was discovered back in 2011 showing an artist doing a column pour with paint.
 We soap makers said, "I have to try that with soap!"
-The principle is pretty much the same - pouring multiple colors of soap over a column.
+The principle is pretty much the same, pouring multiple colors of soap over a column.

 04 of 07